-Fieldwork, research, individual projects in a specific area related to teaching English to speakers of other languages.
-Registration with the consent of instructor and the department chairperson.
+This course may include fieldwork, research, and individual projects in a specific area related to teaching English to speakers of other languages.
+Registration with the consent of instructor and the department chairperson is required.
 Repeatable for credit - maximum six.
 Consent of instructor.
 Offered Occasionally.